Jerome Nriagu

-Jerome Okon Nriagu is a Nigerian-born, American environmental chemist, academic and researcher.
+Jerome Okon Nriagu is a Nigerian-born, American environmental chemist, academician and researcher.
 He is Professor Emeritus in the School of Public Health at the University of Michigan.
 He was formerly a Research Scientist at Environment Canada in the former National Water Research Institute, Burlington, Ontario, and an Adjunct Professor in the Department of Earth Sciences, University of Waterloo, Canada.

-Nriagu has published over 30 books and 340 journal articles and is one of the most cited researchers in the field of environmental studies.
+Nriagu has published over 30 books and 400 journal articles and is one of the most cited researchers in the field of environmental studies.
 He is a leading expert in the study of the cycling of heavy metals in the natural and contaminated environments, and the influence on human health.
 His field of research is transdisciplinary and covers water quality, exposure assessment, environmental risk management, and environmental justice.

 Nriagu is the former Editor-in-Chief of the Science of the Total Environment and has served on the editorial boards of many journals.
 He is the Editor-in-Chief of Encyclopedia of Environmental Health in 7 volumes published by Elsevier in 2019 and was the Founding Editor of the book series, Topics in Environmental Health.

 Education

 Nriagu graduated with a B.Sc.
-(Honors) degree in Geology from the University of Ibadan in Nigeria in 1965.
+(Honors) degree in geology from the University of Ibadan in Nigeria in 1965.
 He did his graduate training in low-temperature geochemistry with an MS degree from the University of Wisconsin in 1967 and his Ph.D. in 1970, from the University of Toronto in Canada.
 In 1987, he received the first academic research D.Sc. degree ever awarded by the University of Ibadan for an outstanding body of work in the field of Environmental Biogeochemistry.

 Career

 After his Ph.D., Nriagu joined the Federal Canadian Department of the Environment at National Water Research Institute in Ontario as a Research Scientist in 1972.
-He subsequently moved to the United States in 1993 and joined the University of Michigan’s School of Public Health as a Professor of Environmental Chemistry in the Department of Environmental & Industrial Health.
-He was subsequently appointed a Research Professor at Center for Human Growth & Development and as a Faculty Associate at the Center for Afro-American and African Studies at the University.
+Subsequently,he moved to the United States in 1993 and joined the University of Michigan's School of Public Health as a professor of environmental chemistry in the Department of Environmental & Industrial Health.
+He was subsequently appointed a Research Professor at Center for Human Growth & Development and as a Faculty Associate at the Center for Afro-American and African Studies at the university.
 In 2013, he retired and became Professor Emeritus at School of Public Health and Research Professor Emeritus at Center for Human Growth & Development.

 Research

-Nriagu’s contributions to science center around three main domains of environmental metal pollution: sources, behavior, fate and influence of toxic metals in the natural and contaminated environments; environmental justice within the framework of exposure assessment and health effects of toxic metals; and specific problems of environmental metal pollution in the developing countries.
+Nriagu's contributions to science center around three main domains of environmental metal pollution: sources, behavior, fate and influence of toxic metals in the natural and contaminated environments; environmental justice within the framework of exposure assessment and health effects of toxic metals; and specific problems of environmental metal pollution in the developing countries.
 His research on emissions of trace metals from natural and anthropogenic sources at the local, regional and global scales is the most widely recognized and cited.